 As a child, I certainly wanted to have hair that I could grow long and flip around.
 I no longer want that.
 My own hair that I have day to day is a fuzzy afro.
 And that’s who I am.Sophie Okonedo

-World Afro Day is part of a movement towards positivity in the black and mixed-race community and it all centers around the afro, a cultural symbol that’s been part of history for hundreds of years.
-By removing the biases associated with the afro, this day is all about making the afro beautiful and accepted.
-Read more to learn about the holiday’s history and how you can celebrate it here at Days of the Year.
+World Afro Day is part of a movement towards positivity in the black and mixed-race community.
+And it all centers around the afro, a hairstyle that has become a cultural symbol and has also been part of this cultural history for hundreds of years.

 History of World Afro Day